Kitchen Backsplash Price Guide: How Much to Budget in 2025?

 Among the disadvantages, note that marble is among the most expensive backsplash materials.
 You'll also need to apply a sealer from time to time to protect the surface from stains (especially in the kitchen).
 Finally, marble can be a heavy material, so if you opt for a marble slab, you may need to reinforce the wall.

-Adhesive Tile Backsplash - Advantages and Disadvantages
+Adhesive Tile Backsplash: Advantages and Disadvantages

 If you're looking for an easy-to-install, affordable, and low-maintenance backsplash option, consider adhesive tiles!
 Adhesive tiles have the great advantage of being able to mimic more expensive materials like marble, stone, or mosaic at a fraction of the cost.
-There's something for every taste on the market, from vibrant colors to neutral shades, and even bold and classic patterns!
+There's something for every taste on the market, from vibrant colours to neutral shades, and even bold and classic patterns!

 These tiles are designed to be easy to install, even if you don't have experience with it.
 Of course, for a flawless result, it's always best to entrust the work to a contractor.
 As for disadvantages, adhesive tiles are sometimes less resistant to heat and wear (depending on the surface finishing material).

-Slate Tile Backsplash - Advantages and Disadvantages
+Slate Tile Backsplash: Advantages and Disadvantages

 Slate is a natural stone rich in textures, particularly complementing contemporary decor.
 Sealing the surface is necessary to make slate waterproof.